freiburgermsu/BiGG_SABIO/README.rst

-Acquire SABIO-RK Kinetics Data for the Enyzmes of an arbitrary BiGG model
+Acquire SABIO-RK Kinetics Data for an arbitrary BiGG model
 ___________________________________________________________________________________________

 |License|